vchan2/vchan2.github.io/2020Calculus.md

 ### Homework

 Homework expectations: 40-60 minutes/day on average

+Homework for Wednesday, April 21:
+ * Finish the practice and CA#1 for 6.5 and 8.1

 Homework for Monday, April 19:
  * Watch videos and do CA#1 for 6.1 and 6.6